dsrestrepo/Medical-AI-Datathon-Datasets/README.md

 ## English

-This folder contains the code used to download, clean, and preprocess the medical imaging datasets prepared for the Medical AI Datathon.
+This repository contains the code used to download, clean, and preprocess the medical imaging datasets prepared for the Medical AI Datathon.
 The goal is to provide participant-friendly datasets with simple file structures, metadata/label CSV files, and example notebooks showing how to load and inspect